-Now, just make a right click on any link pointing to online and *public* Office file, and select the option “Open with Office Online”.
-To test working of this extension, hover your mouse cursor to the following address: browsernative.com/test/live.
+Now, just make a right-click on any link pointing to online and *public* Office file, and select the option “Open with Office Online”.
+To test the working of this extension, hover your mouse cursor to the following address: browsernative.com/test/live.
 You will be directed to the Office Online Viewer.

 Here, you can view the file.
 Similarly, you can view any online and publicly accessible DOC, DOCX, PPT, PPTX, PPS, XLS or XLSX file.
 You can directly save the opened files to your OneDrive account.

 The application is similar in function to Office Online for Chrome, another Chrome extension, that lets you create & use Word, Excel, PowerPoint, OneNote, and Sway Online without needing Office installed on your Windows PC.